Verdra · Security architecture

 In plain English

-Three guarantees you don't have to take Verdra's word for: (1) the record is signed by your company's own keys, not Verdra's, so no one at Verdra can sign anything on your behalf; (2) the record lives in storage you own and lock down (an S3 bucket with retention rules, for example), so Verdra has no way to alter or delete it; (3) a third-party timestamping service stamps each record at the moment of capture, so no one — not Verdra, not you — can backdate it after the fact.
+Three guarantees you don't have to take Verdra's word for: (1) the record is signed by your company's own keys, not Verdra's, so no one at Verdra can sign anything on your behalf; (2) the record lives in storage you own and lock down (an S3 bucket with retention rules, for example), so Verdra has no way to alter or delete it; (3) a third-party timestamping service stamps each record at the moment of capture, so neither Verdra nor you can backdate it after the fact (RFC 3161 timestamping is deferred in V0.1 and disclosed in each package as a forward commitment under Rules P.5).

 The rest of this page is the technical version of those three guarantees, written for your security team.